Prompt Rules

 Each detector identifies a specific risk type - such as PII exposure, malicious entities, prompt injection, or toxic content - and applies your configured action when it detects a threat.

-The Malicious Prompt detector reports or blocks prompts with detected adversary intents.
-You can configure the malicious prompt rule to detect prompt injection attempts and non-conformance of user input with overall application intent.
-To improve accuracy of detections, you can provide additional context with examples of benign and malicious prompts.
+You can configure the malicious prompt rule to detect prompt injection attempts.
+To improve the accuracy of detections, you can provide additional context with examples of benign and malicious prompts.

 Detectors with multiple rules